briangershon/sunrise-arduino-iot-cloud/README.md

 # sunrise-arduino-iot-cloud

+## About

 Sends sunrise, sunset and air quality data for Seattle WA to Arduino IoT Cloud.

 An Arduino can then grab this information from IoT Cloud and display it.

+Learn more about this project (and corresponding Arduino sketch) on my blog at [Regional Air Quality with Arduino Explore IoT Kit](https://www.briangershon.com/blog/arduino-iot-explore-kit-getting-started-air-quality-sunrise-sunset/).

+Server hosted on Heroku at <https://sunrise-arduino-iot-cloud.herokuapp.com>

-Where does the data come from?
+## Where does the data come from?

 - Sunset and sunrise calculated by [suncalc](https://github.com/mourner/suncalc) library.
 No API needed.
-- Air quality data (Ozone and PM2.5) comes from AirNow API <https://docs.airnowapi.org>
+- Air quality data (Ozone and PM2.5) comes from U.S. EPA AirNow API: <https://docs.airnowapi.org>

-Server hosted on Heroku at <https://sunrise-arduino-iot-cloud.herokuapp.com>
+## Example output

 Example output from `src/send.js` script: